duartegroup/metallicious/docs/source/tutorials.rst

 Tutorial 2: Parametrization of template for gallium cages (known issue and solution)
 ------------

 Metallicious uses educated guesses along the way.
-While we observe that for most cases this work, we also found one outlier: parametrization of template for gallium cages.
+While we observe that this works in most cases, we also found one outlier: parametrization of the template for [Ga4L6]12- cages.
-To parametrize the template, *metalliciuos* uses charge of the metal (user input) and guessed charge of the attached ligand fragment.
+To parametrize the template, *metalliciuos* uses the charge of the metal (user input) and guessed charge of the attached ligand fragment.
-Charge of organic ligand is guessed by rdkit frp, 3D structure of the atoms.
+The charge of the organic ligand is guessed by rdkit from the 3D structure of the atoms.
 While this works for most of the molecules, sometimes there might be ambiguity about the structure.
-In this example template site can have to sites:
+In this example, the coordinating ligand can have two chemical structures:

 .. image:: images/gallium.png
   :width: 200
   :align: center
   :alt:

-As you can see the drown structure can correspond to two possible variation: 1,2benzodiol. and 1,2.
-To correct this one needs to overwrite the guesses charges.
+*metallicious* incorrectly guesses the neutral charge of the ligand.
+However, this behaviour can be corrected by overwriting guessed charges:

 .. code-block:: python